leukemia-kispi/Kanari-Leukemia-2025/README.md

 The graphs for the supplementary figures were created with the code found in suppl_figures_paper.R

 # Session and packages information
-The session info and packages information can be found here.
+The session info and packages information can be found in the respective files.